 (b) For pd360 TM or MFS TM refer to Section C of the Product and Services Schedule.

-(c) Consultancy Services refer to Section D of the Product and Services Schedule.
+(c) For pd360 TM or MFS TM and Section D of the Product and Services Schedule.

 8.4 Data Transfer